Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling: Simulation Results

 It remains to validate the result of Theorem~\ref{th:secure_fusion}.
-In the second scenario, we conduct spatio-temporal attacks: false data injection on the phase angle sensor of bus $3$, time-stamp manipulation on the power sensor of bus $5$, DoS on the angular frequency sensor of bus $4$, and false data generation on the power sensor of bus $2$ (see Fig.~\ref{fig:14busatt_activ}).
-The state estimates provided by the sampled-data KF \eqref{eq:asy_kalman} without attacks and the secure least square problem \eqref{pb:least_square_secure} with $\gamma =2$ under attacks are illustrated in Fig.~\ref{fig:14busstate_4attack}.
-A clearly observable difference between the estimation errors is witnessed in Fig.~\ref{fig:14busrms_4attack}.
-While the state estimate provided by the secure least square problem \eqref{pb:least_square_secure} is resilient to the attacks, that provided by the sampled-data KF exhibits a very large error.
-This illustration shows the effectiveness of our proposed secure state estimation algorithm.
+In the second scenario, we conduct spatio-temporal attacks: false data injection on the phase angle sensor of bus $3$, time-stamp manipulation on the power sensor of bus $5$, DoS on the angular frequency sensor of bus $4$, and false data generation on the power sensor of bus $2$ (see Fig.~\ref{fig:14busatt_activ}). {To avoid bias toward any specific adversarial strategy, all attacks are instantiated with randomly generated false-data values $(a, y^f \sim \Nc(2,1))$, randomly manipulated time-stamps $\big( (t^a - t) \sim \Uc[0.01, 0.05] \big)$, and complete packet-drop events.} The state estimates provided by the sampled-data KF \eqref{eq:asy_kalman} without attacks and the secure least squares problem \eqref{pb:least_square_secure} with $\gamma =2$ under attacks are illustrated in Fig.~\ref{fig:14busstate_4attack}. {For further performance comparison, we also implement a robust KF \cite{li2023improved} under the same attack scenario.} A clearly observable difference between the estimation errors of all these estimation algorithms is witnessed in Fig.~\ref{fig:14busrms_4attack}.
+While the state estimate provided by the secure least squares problem \eqref{pb:least_square_secure} is resilient to the attacks, that provided by the sampled-data KF exhibits a very large error. {Further, \eqref{pb:least_square_secure} also provides a better estimation performance than the robust KF \cite{li2023improved}}.
+These results illustrate the effectiveness of our proposed secure state estimation algorithm.